V-AISHVARYA/LGMVIP-DataScience-Task-9/README.md

 Describe how you load images for testing from a separate folder and apply preprocessing steps.

 ## Arithmetic Operations
-Explain how you perform arithmetic operations on the recognized symbols to solve the equations.
-Provide code examples if necessary.
+Perform arithmetic operations on the recognized symbols to solve the equations using python code.

 ## Results
-Share some sample results and outputs from your system.
-Include images of handwritten equations, their recognized symbols, the intermediate steps, and the final solved equations.
+Process the image and identify the variables,run the code to solve them for obtaining desired output.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: